Making Changes Before Great Emotional Pain

-What these self care options do is help me to keep my stress at a manageable level.
+What these self-care options do is help me to keep my stress at a manageable level.
 With my stress at a manageable level, life does not hurt quite as much as it could.
 And when I am not in so much emotional pain, it is so much easier to step up and take on the next amazing opportunity.
-Though I also realize that the pain is also the reason why I wouldn’t want to do everything on my list that would help reduce my stress.
-Self care can be hard to want to do as well sometimes.
+Though I also realize that emotional pain is also the reason why I wouldn’t want to do everything on my list that would help reduce my stress.
+Self-care can be hard to want to do as well sometimes.
 But that may be for another article…

 No matter what, I need to act.
 I just need to just toughen up and do what I need to do knowing that if I don’t, more unnecessary pain awaits.
 I have chosen to live.
 And if I am going to live, even though i know pain is inevitable, I would rather not suffer.

 This is the message I want to leave you with today.I hope you choose to live today, to step up and keep moving through the pain.
 Because in my strong opinion, it is entirely worth it.
 Don’t give up.
 When the hard work gets put in, the beautiful rewards may be just around the corner.
 It would be a shame for anyone to give up just before “the miracle” of positive change happens.